openjdk/guide/src/guide/working-with-pull-requests.md

    There are changes that span across several areas, for example wide spread cleanups or the introduction of a new language feature.
 Accordingly, the number of lines of code touched can be quite large, which makes it harder to review the entire PR.
 In such cases, it may make sense to split the change into several PRs, most commonly by grouping them by module or area.

+#. **Make sure you target the correct branch**

+   Many project repositories have several branches.
+Make sure your PR targets the correct one.
+This is of course especially important when not targeting the default branch.
+At the top of your PR, right below the title, it will say "NNN wants to merge X commit(s) into [branch]".
+Typical red flags to watch out for are if your PR seems to include commits or changed files that shouldn't be part of your integration.
+E.g. Seeing the "Start of release updates for JDK N" when backporting something to JDK N-1 is a bad sign.

 #. **Set a correctly formatted title**

    The title of the PR should be of the form "`nnnnnnn: Title of JBS issue`" where `nnnnnnn` is the JBS issue id of the main JBS issue that is being fixed, and the `Title of JBS issue` is the exact title of the issue as written in JBS.
 In fact, the title can be set to _only_ the JBS issue id (`nnnnnnn`) in which case the bot will fetch the title from JBS automatically.
 If you are creating a backport PR, see [Using the Skara tooling to help with backports] for more details on the title requirements.